 * Ubuntu or Android OS

-* We guarantee the production of C1+ to the end of 2020, but expect to continue production long after.
+* We guarantee the production of C1+ to the early of 2021, but expect to continue production long after.

 Because of the above changes, the original cases and heat sinks are not compatible.